DUTCH Complete Adrenal Sex & Hormone Test for Men

 • Xanthurenate

-DUTCH stands for Dried Urine Test for Comprehensive Hormones – it’s a urine hormone test.
+DUTCH stands for Dried Urine Test for Comprehensive Hormones.
+It acts as a urine hormone test.

 The DUTCH test is simple and easy to do.
 Urine samples are taken using filter paper, making the test suitable for use at home.